hiattp/blog/_posts/2014-10-24-a-preface-to-my-vim-tips.markdown

 ---
-Something about fine tuning dotfiles triggers a chemical process in the brain that demands personal `.vimrc` evangelism, and despite my impending participation I believe this zeal is a primary barrier the sort of [standardization][approachable] I think the Vim community needs.
+Something about fine tuning dotfiles triggers a chemical process in the brain that demands personal `.vimrc` evangelism, and despite my impending participation I believe this zeal is a primary barrier to the sort of [standardization][approachable] I think the Vim community needs.
 That being the case, I wanted to preface my vim tip series with a few caveats and goals.